aditya-tekale-99/CSCI2041/README.md

 # csci2041
-This repo consists of questions (cpurse_files) and code (rest of the files) for OCaml programming language.
+This repo consists of questions (course_files) and code (rest of the files) for OCaml programming language.